 My education classes with Dr. Cuper—she is a phenomenal teacher, and has helped me stay inspired to be a teacher.
 She challenges us to really think and she is always pushing us to go beyond what we think we are capable of.
 I have so much respect for her.
 I see her as a role model, and know that I will be in contact with her after Keene."

 Did you know that there are two programs specially designed for KSC graduates who want to earn a Master’s degree in one year?
 One program leads to an additional certification in special education PLUS a Master’s degree; the other leads to a specialization of your choice PLUS a Master’s degree in Curriculum and Instruction.
 (Both require completion of the bachelor’s degree and a teacher certification program before admission).

-Undergraduate students desiring to become certified teachers must apply and be accepted into the Teacher Education Program as sophomores.
-This program, administered by the Professional Educator Preparation Office, coordinates the education and certification of teachers across all academic programs and works with current students and cooperating field sites to ensure that each student has a successful student teaching experience.
+Undergraduate students desiring to become certified teachers must apply and be accepted into education preparation as sophomores.
+This program, administered by the Educator Preparation Office, coordinates the education and certification of teachers across all academic programs and works with current students and cooperating field sites to ensure that each student has a successful student teaching experience.
 Continued progress in the education major requires meeting many benchmarks, including testing, GPA, and dispositional requirements that are overseen by the Educator Preparation Office; faculty and staff will support you in meeting these benchmarks.

 The Marlborough School and Keene State College have been working together for over three years to create a pilot program for a partnership that benefits the children of Marlborough and college students in the elementary teacher education program at Keene State College.

 Keene State has developed a network of area elementary and secondary schools and child care centers as partners to provide well-supervised field experience placements and student teaching experiences that align with the Conceptual Frameworks underlying our programs.
 Here are a few examples: